Pegrume88/Text-adventure-game/README.md

 * Enter invalid keys to progress
 * Run the game through the Heroku terminal and my local terminal

+The code was also run through PEP8 online and recieved an ALL RIGHT

 ## To deploy the project